PhoenixCausesOof/awesome-roblox/README.md

 - [How to write great code and speed up everything](https://devforum.roblox.com/t/how-to-write-great-code-and-speed-up-everything/2666661)

 - [Scripting Basics](https://devforum.roblox.com/t/scripting-basics-beginner-guide-to-lua-and-roblox/359838) — A beginner guide to Lua(u) and Roblox.

+- [Typechecking: From Zero to Master](https://devforum.roblox.com/t/typechecking-from-zero-to-master-tutorial/2844128) — Introduction to Luau type-checking and related concepts.

 ### Security